veg/hyphy-tutorials/selection/README.md

   * **_CLI_** Type **y** and hit Enter
 5. The file to process
   * **_GUI_** In the file dialog, navigate to and select `HIV.nex'`
-  * **_CLI_** Input the full path name to the file (make sure there is no trailing space), e.g. `/Users/sergei/Coding/hyphy-tutorials/selection/data/HIV.nex`
-The analysis will now begin running (but more propmts await).
+  * **_CLI_** Input the full path name to the file (make sure there is no trailing space), e.g. `/Users/sergei/Coding/hyphy-tutorials/selection/data/HIV.nex`.
+The analysis will now begin running (see output below but more propmts await).
+As BUSTED and aBSREL, FUBAR will write a number of `PREFIX.exention` files to disk. `PREFIX` is the path to the alignment file in this case, and the context of h
+6.

+Output after Step 5
 ```
 FUBAR will write intermediate and result files to
 /Users/sergei/Coding/hyphy-tutorials/selection/data/WestNileVirus_NS3.fas.extension